 Ms Gowri has more than 30 years of field experience as a classroom teacher, principal, curriculum writer, preschool director and trainer.
 She has developed many enrichment programmes for children from diverse backgrounds, including Singapore, India, Malaysia and Indonesia.
 Ms Gowri strongly believes in Continues Professional Development and she also believes that leading by example is her most powerful teaching tool.
 She specialises in Principles and Practices, Designing Learning environment, Action Research, Early Years and Professional Development.

-Ms Shaireen has over 25 years of experience in the early childhood sector, including has a wide range of practical experience as a lecturer, principal, curriculum developer and preschool teacher.
+Dr Shaireen has over 25 years of experience in the early childhood sector, including a wide range of practical experience as a lecturer, principal, curriculum developer and preschool educator.
 She has written for several early childhood publications, participating in research on culture, providing insights on leadership, and bridging the early childhood practice gap.
-She is currently completing her doctoral thesis, ‘Exploring early childhood leadership in Singapore from a policy to practice context’.
+She recently completed her doctoral thesis, ‘Exploring early childhood leadership in Singapore from a policy to practice context’.